|« PreviousNext »|

 up to date with the master MySQL 5.5 DB instance.
 You can do this by connecting to the read replica and

 replication is up to date.

 Make your MySQL 5.6 read replica a master DB instance.

 When you promote your MySQL 5.6 read replica to a standalone, Single-AZ DB instance, it will no longer be a replication slave to your MySQL 5.5 DB instance.
 It is recommended that you promote your MySQL 5.6 read replica during a maintenance window when your source MySQL 5.5 DB instance is in read-only mode and all write transactions are suspended.
 When the promotion is completed, you can direct your write transactions to the upgraded MySQL 5.6 DB instance to ensure that no write transactions are lost.

 Prior to promoting your MySQL 5.6 read replica, it is recommended that you perform all necessary DDL operations, such as creating indexes, on the MySQL 5.6 read replica.
 This will avoid any effects on the performance of the MySQL 5.6 read replica after it has been promoted.

 In the console, clickand select the read replica that you just upgraded.

 Clickand select .

 Enable automated backups for the read replica instance.
-This ensures that no backup is taken during the promotion process.
 For more information, see Working With Automated Backups.